 As women, we are wonderful at throwing baby showers or sprinkles for moms to celebrate their growing bellies and the life they are carrying inside of them.
 But often times we forget that many dads may want to have a place in the baby showers, too.
 Unfortunately, they may feel it’s culturally acceptable (or manly) to get hyped up about their baby.

 So today, I wanted to share my favorite ideas for incorporating dads into baby showers so that they can be a part of the baby’s life from the start of ALL the fun!
 After all, if we want them to be excited about being a father, we have to make them feel a part of the experience from the beginning.
 And they likely are not going to ask to be a part of it themselves.
 Plus, the more involved dads are, the happier their partners are.
 So it’s mutually beneficial for us all.

-I think the best way of incorporating men into a shower that isn’t just for diapers is to have a dual gender shower.
+I think the best way of incorporating dad into baby showers that isn’t just for diapers is to have a dual gender shower.
 Meaning, have the normal shower for the girl but invite the husband and his friends too.
 And then, of course, have fun finding ways to involve the men.
 Here’s 6 of my favorite ideas: